mistahjay/Gym.LY/README.md

     #nav { background: #B40E4D; }
     .footer-container { border-bottom : 2px solid #B40E4D;}

 Not everyone likes Orange.
+Since iOrange 1.0 was released in 2008, I've no idea why I chose Orange as primary color.
 Just make the following changes and you will love the color psychology.

 ## License